bhat22s/IoT---Provisioning-Dynamic-Security-/README.md

 The implementation for PRESENT can be found here: https://github.com/xSAVIKx/PRESENT-cipher

 We had to edit both protocols to make them python3 compatible.
 The implementations can be found in the **prestrivtest** folder.
-File **test.py** contains the testing code we created for encryption/decryption speeds for both protocols.
+File **test.py** contains the encryption/decryption speed tests for both Trivium and PRESENT